rsuller/cypress_accessibility_webfiling/README.md

 > You will need to have nodeJs installed on your machine, please download [nodeJs](https://nodejs.org/en/download/)

+### BEFORE YOU START
+You must ensure you have your proxy settings, set up correctly.
+Please see [here](https://docs.cypress.io/guides/references/proxy-configuration.html#Set-a-proxy-on-Linux-or-macOS) for details

 ### Open Cypress with
 `npm run cypress`